Jim Elliot: Legacy

 Life magazine published a ten-page article on Elliot's and his friends' mission and deaths.
 After his death, his wife Elisabeth Elliot and other missionaries began working among the Huaorani, where they continued evangelistic work.
-She later published two books, Shadow of the Almighty: The Life and Testament of Jim Elliot and Through Gates of Splendor, which describe the life and death of her husband.
-In 1991, the Jim Elliot Christian School was created in Denver, Colorado.
+She published two books, Shadow of the Almighty: The Life and Testament of Jim Elliot and Through Gates of Splendor, which describe the life and death of her husband.
+In 1991, Jim Elliot Schools was created in Denver, Colorado.
+In 2004, the school's name was changed to Jim Elliot Christian School.
 In 1997, the Jim Elliot Christian High School was founded in Lodi, California.

 In 2002, a documentary based on the story was released, entitled Beyond the Gates of Splendor.
 In 2003, a musical based on the story of Jim and Elisabeth Elliot, entitled Love Above All, was staged at the Victoria Concert Hall in Singapore by Mount Carmel Bible-Presbyterian Church.
 This musical was staged a second time in 2007 at the NUS University Cultural Centre.
 In 2006, a theatrical movie was released, entitled End of the Spear, based on the story of the pilot, Nate Saint, and the return trip of Saint's son, Steve Saint, attempting to reach the natives of Ecuador.

-Susan Martins Miller in her book Jim Elliot: Missionary to Ecuador gives a quote from Jim Elliot which he wrote during his years at Wheaton College.
-"He is no fool who gives what he cannot keep to gain what he cannot lose".
-The actual quote is “He is no fool who gives what he cannot keep to gain that which he cannot lose.”
+Susan Martins Miller's book Jim Elliot: Missionary to Ecuador quotes Elliot's journal, which he wrote at Wheaton College: "He is no fool who gives what he cannot keep to gain what (Note: A misquotation of Elliot's journal, which originally read "that which".) he cannot lose".